 Only pay for what you spend

-They have variable-rate interest, meaning that the rate will fluctuate over time, but even when rates rise they are lower than most credit cards.
+HELOCs are variable-rate products, meaning that the rate will fluctuate over time, but even when HELOC rates rise they are still typically lower than most credit cards and personal loans.

-Some lenders offer the option to fix your interest rate on your outstanding balance so you’re “not exposed to rising interest rates after you’ve piled up a balance,” says Greg McBride, chief financial analyst at Bankrate.
+Some lenders offer the option to lock in, or fix, your interest rate on your outstanding balance so you’re not exposed to rising interest rates after you’ve piled up a balance, says Greg McBride, chief financial analyst at Bankrate.

 Only pay for what you spend

-Like a credit card, you’ll only have to pay for what you spend on the home equity line, plus interest.
-This is different than other home equity financing options, like home equity loans, where you would have to take out and pay back the entire loan amount regardless of whether or not you used it.
+Like a credit card, you’ll only have to pay for what you spend on the HELOC, plus interest.
+This is different from other home equity financing options, like home equity loans, where you would have to take out and pay back the entire loan amount regardless of whether or not you used it.

 Use the money for anything